Rei-SwitchBot/faq/en-us/Meter Series.md

 2. Using a Meter with accurate readings as a reference, go to SwitchBot app > Affected Meter > Settings (gear icon) > Calibration to adjust the readings as needed.

+---
+### Troubleshooting The Numbers on SwitchBot Meter’s Screen Are Partially Missing

+Thank you for reaching out to us.
+We sincerely apologize for any inconvenience this may have caused and appreciate the opportunity to assist you.
+Regarding the issue you mentioned, could you please provide a photo showing the missing numbers on the Meter screen?

+*If you have already provided this information, our team will review it and follow up with you shortly.
+Thank you for your patience, and please let us know if you need further assistance.